 This course is designed for editors who have some experience and who wish to extend their skills and knowledge.
 It tackles a range of complex material that presents challenges in comprehension, structure and consistency.
-The course is exercise-based so that you learn through practice as well as discussion.
+The course is exercise-based so that students learn through practice as well as discussion.

 At the end of this course you should be able to:

 - demonstrate a clear understanding of the issues that arise when working on multi-author reference works